kt3k/git-push-simple/README.md

 $ git push-simple
 ```

-This perform the command like `git push upstream HEAD`.
+This performs the command like `git push origin HEAD` if the upstream's branch name is the same as the current branch.
+This behaviour is the same as `git push` without parameter with `push.default` set to `simple`.
+(This configuration will be default in Git 2.0).